KR3KZ/pyd2bot/README.md

 ### Install node js

 Install node js.
 It's needed to run the simulated launcher.
+Install make if you are under Windows.
+In windows i reccommend using git bash.

-### Make fresh new venv
+### Make a fresh new venv in the project folder

 `python3 -m venv .venv`

 ### Add the project sources to the python site-packages

 `make setup`

-> :warning: If make is not recognised as a command, look how to install make for windows if you are under windows like me.)
+> :warning: If this doesn't work.
+Add the path to the project in your `PYTHONPATH` env variable.

 ### Install dependencies